SHORT VERSION: 55 Reasons Parents Choose to Release Their Infants Lip Ties

 No Sedation needed as infants are easier to manage in a safe environment

 ACCESS TO CARE: My office routinely receives requests from parents of two to five year olds seeking frenectomy service to relieve the symptoms of their children.
 At this time I do not treat this age group.
 I do respect those clinicians who are able to meet this demand but they are few and far; therefore access to competent quality care for the young child is very sparse to practically non-existent at this time.
 This is certainly a valid reason why some parents choose to treat their baby sooner than later; aware that many functional issues possible with lip ties may not arise, but the problems that do manifest over time may be harder to treat in childhood.
-Most clients preferring a lip tie revision for their infants find the service affordable, perhaps covered by insurance, possibly the fee reduced or even waived especially if done at the same appointment as a tongue tie release.
+Most clients preferring a lip tie revision for their infants find the service affordable or perhaps covered by insurance.

-Minimal Financial Cost covered benefit, the fee affordable/reduced/waived
+Minimal Financial Cost many find the fee affordable or covered by insurance

 Access to care maybe higher for infants than 2-5 year olds or even toddlers